Modern paganism: Animism and pantheism

-A key part of most pagan worldviews is the holistic concept of a universe that is interconnected.
+A key part of most pagan worldviews is the holistic concept of an interconnected universe.
 This is connected with a belief in either pantheism or panentheism.
-In both beliefs, divinity and the material or spiritual universe are one.
-For pagans, pantheism means that "divinity is inseparable from nature and that deity is immanent in nature".
+In pantheistic systems, the universe and divinity are conceived as one and the same; in panentheistic systems, divinity is both coterminous with the universe and beyond it.
+For pagans, pantheism means that "divinity is inseparable from nature and that [a] deity is immanent in nature".

-Dennis D. Carpenter noted that the belief in a pantheistic or panentheistic deity has led to the idea of interconnectedness playing a key part in pagans' worldviews.
+Dennis D. Carpenter noted that belief in a pantheistic or panentheistic deity has led to the idea that interconnectedness plays a key role in pagans' worldviews.
 The prominent Reclaiming priestess Starhawk related that a core part of goddess-centred pagan witchcraft was "the understanding that all being is interrelated, that we are all linked with the cosmos as parts of one living organism.
 What affects one of us affects us all."

-Another pivotal belief in the contemporary pagan movement is that of animism.
+Another common belief in the contemporary pagan movement is that of animism.
 This has been interpreted in two distinct ways among the pagan community.
 First, it can refer to a belief that everything in the universe is imbued with a life force or spiritual energy.
-In contrast, some contemporary pagans believe that there are specific spirits that inhabit various features in the natural world, and that these can be actively communicated with.
-Some pagans have reported experiencing communication with spirits dwelling in rocks, plants, trees and animals, as well as power animals or animal spirits who can act as spiritual helpers or guides.
+In contrast, some contemporary pagans believe that specific spirits inhabit various features of the natural world and can be actively communicated with.
+Some pagans have reported experiencing communication with spirits dwelling in rocks, plants, trees, and animals, as well as power animals or animal spirits that can act as spiritual helpers or guides.

-Animism was also a concept common to many pre-Christian European religions, and in adopting it, contemporary pagans are attempting to "reenter the primeval worldview" and participate in a view of cosmology "that is not possible for most Westerners after childhood".
+Animism was also a concept common to many pre-Christian European religions, and in adopting it, contemporary pagans are attempting to "reenter the primeval worldview" and participate in a view of cosmology "that is not possible for most Westerners after childhood."

-Nature worship
+Nature veneration

 All pagan movements place great emphasis on the divinity of nature as a primary source of divine will, and on humanity's membership of the natural world, bound in kinship to all life and the Earth itself.
-The animistic aspects of pagan theology assert that all things have a soul - not just humans or organic life - so this bond is held with mountains and rivers as well as trees and wild animals.
+The animistic aspects of pagan theology assert that all things have a soul—not just humans or organic life—so this bond extends to mountains and rivers as well as trees and wild animals.
 As a result, pagans believe the essence of their spirituality is both ancient and timeless, regardless of the age of specific religious movements.
 Places of natural beauty are therefore treated as sacred and ideal for ritual, like the nemetons of the ancient Celts.

 Many pagans hold that different lands and/or cultures have their own natural religion, with many legitimate interpretations of divinity, and therefore reject religious exclusivism.
 While the pagan community has tremendous variety in political views spanning the whole of the political spectrum, environmentalism is often a common feature.
 Such views have also led many pagans to revere the planet Earth as Mother Earth, who is often referred to as Gaia after the ancient Greek goddess of the Earth.